-There are a lot of reasons to get a divorce.
-You’re miserably unhappy.
-He’s cheating on you.
-You’re cheating on him.
-He gambles or drinks or does drugs.
+There are a lot of reasons to get a divorce: you’re miserably unhappy, he’s cheating on you, you’re cheating on him, he gambles or drinks or does drugs.
 He just doesn’t like you anymore.
 You just don’t like him anymore.
 Also, you have this strange urge to squeeze raw chicken juice into his food so that he slowly and agonizingly dies of Salmonella poisoning.
-Or you’ve seen him hefting an axe while looking at you thoughtfully.
+Or you’ve seen him looking at you thoughtfully and hefting an axe.
 That’s a pretty decent indication that divorce should be a consideration on your life radar, just be sure to do things legally to make things easier for both of you.

 But there are a lot of reasons to stay married.
 Maybe you can salvage what there once was.
 Maybe the lifestyle or the money is too good.
 Maybe your religion doesn’t approve or even allow divorce.
 Maybe you want to stay together for the kids or for the sake of the cats.
 Who knows?
 And divorcing him can be a long, painful, expensive, and heartbreaking experience.
 But it’s cheaper and quicker than a murder trial.
 And there are possibly less moral complications.
 Really, you should consider divorce first.
 It’s going to be long, miserable, and hurtful, but at least it’s legal.

 Domestic violence, physical or emotional abuse, is not acceptable in any situation.
 Do not try to “wait it out” or see if it gets better on its own.
 You should contact a third party immediately, such as the police, a social worker, or a shelter for abused women.
 The safest way to leave an abusive relationship is to do it with outside, professional help.
 Do it immediately.

 Best Ways to Get Rid of a Husband